The Oxford Student

-The Oxford Student is a newspaper produced by and for students of the University of Oxford; often abbreviated to The OxStu.
+The Oxford Student is an independent newspaper produced by and for students of the University of Oxford; often abbreviated to The OxStu.
 The paper was established in 1991 by the Oxford University Student Union (Oxford SU) and is published fortnightly every Friday during term time.

 Structure

-The Oxford Student is owned by the Oxford SU and run through the Student Union's commercial subsidiary, Oxford Student Services Ltd (OSSL).
-The newspaper's constitution grants the paper editorial independence.
-It enjoys close relations with Oxide Radio, also owned by Oxford SU.
+The Oxford Student is an independent paper as of Michaelmas 2025, and board members were appointed to help guide the paper through the transition period.

-Two Editors-In-Chief are appointed each term by the Oxford SU Media Board, a panel of former Editors-In-Chief, student sabbatical officers, and SU staff.
+Two Editors-In-Chief are appointed each term by the previous editorial board and the managing board of directors, which consists of alumni of the paper.
+The current directors are Chris Allnutt, Louis Barclay, Rodrigo Davies, Zoe Flood, Joseph McAuley, Tom Ough, Lauren Shirreff, and Isobel Wanstall.
 The Editors-In-Chief are current students of the university who have complete editorial autonomy over the paper.
-After their appointment in the finals weeks of term, they are responsible for releasing editorial team applications for the upcoming term, inviting applicants to interview.
+After their appointment in the final weeks of term, they are responsible for releasing editorial team applications for the upcoming term, inviting applicants to interview.
 Applications are competitive, and a team of anywhere from 30 to 80 students are accepted to edit and work on the publication each term.

-Current sections of the newspaper include: News, Comment, Investigations, Features, Identity, Profile, Science & Technology, Culture (consisting of Life and Entertainment sub-sections), OxYou, E-Sports and Sports.
+Current sections of the newspaper include: News, Opinion, Investigations, Features, Identity, Profiles, Business & Finance, Culture, OxYou (satire), and Sports.
 In addition, there is a Broadcasting Team which produces video content for the paper's website and social media platforms.

-In response to the COVID-19 pandemic and the resulting lack of sports fixtures within the university, the Sports section was temporarily changed to E-sports and Gaming in Trinity 2020 but will remain alongside Sport for Michaelmas 2020 due to its popularity.
+In response to the COVID-19 pandemic and the resulting lack of sports fixtures within the university, the Sports section was temporarily changed to E-sports and Gaming in Trinity 2020.

 In Hilary 2021, a new Green section was added to cover environmental and sustainability issues.